-Category 1 - Aim: Design and build a CanSat following a set mission criteria Category 2 - Aim: Launch to as close to a set altitude (between 1.5km & 3km) as possible

-Category 3: Rocketry Challenge - Aim: Innovation!
+Category 1 - Aim: Design and build a CanSat following a set mission criteria Category 2 - Aim: Launch to as close to 2 km as possible Category 3: Rocketry Challenge - Aim: Innovation!

 Entries to all the categories will be marked on their ability to design and construct a payload in the form of a CanSat, with marks awarded for the inclusion of an altimeter, GPS and innovation.